-We do our best to make sure that there are catering facilities on site at all of the events, though attendants should note that this may not be available during the early morning or later in the evening so it’s a good idea to bring food and drink.
+We do our best to make sure that there is catering available at the events, although this may not be available during the early morning or later in the evening so it’s a good idea to bring food and drink.

 All riders MUST wear a Helmet, Wrist Guards, Elbow and Knee Pads.
 It is recommended that riders also wear additional protective equipment such as padded shorts and body armour.
 Helmets must be fastened at all times when riding.

 To prevent any potential injury to other competitors and spectators, all riders are required to use a board retention device that attaches the rider to the board.
 The accepted forms of board retention device are Snowboard Bindings, Heel Straps or a Leash.
 It is important to note that ratchet bindings alone are not sufficient, and should be used in conjunction with either a leash or heel straps.
 This must pass inspection if not standard equipment.
 The device must not let the rider and board be further than 5ft apart.

 To ensure the safety of spectators and other competitors the ATBA-UK has a zero tolerance policy in regard to this rule.
 Any rider found without a suitable board retention device will be stopped.
 If that rider has completed a run, then that run will be annulled.
 This could result in the loss of a qualifying run, or the rider’s early exit from competition.
 Refunds will not be given to riders disqualified on equipment safety grounds.

 Race numbers must be worn during all competitions.
 Numbers should be worn on the rider’s chest, back or helmet with the entire number clearly visible at all times.